villhei/elixirtut/elixir_web/app/chapters/02_basic_types.md

 %{age: 27, name: "pekka"}
 ```

-The immutable data in general can be observed in functions manipulating  data structures.
-Instead of mutating the original data structures, the functions return a new copy of data with the updated values.
+The immutability of data can be observed in functions manipulating data structures.
+Instead of mutating the original data structures, the functions return a new copy of the oriinal data with the updated values.

-It is also important to note that unlike data, variables are free to be re-assigned.
+It is also important to note that unlike data, *variable names*  are freely re-assignable, even though this can be considered a bad practice.

 ```elixir
 iex> teppo_copy = teppo